 October 2018.
 Aside from the actual killing, the brutality that took place was every bit as appalling as that presented in similar sites I’ve visited in Poland, Cambodia and Vietnam.
 There are heartbreaking photos of young girls recovering from gang rape in hospital, while Li Zijan’s arresting oil painting Slaughter, Rebirth, Buddha shows bodies being dumped into the pits that sat directly beneath where I stood.

 This newspaper photo of two Japanese soldiers tells the sickening story of Tsuyoshi Noda and Toshiaki Mukai, who engaged in a personal contest to see who could be the first to kill one hundred people with a sword.
 11 years later, following the Nanjing War Crimes Tribunal, both of the officers were extradited to China and executed.

-To read more about my visit take a look at My 5: Nanjing Massacre Memorial Part II, which focuses on the complex’s stunning sculpture park and gardens.
+To read more about my visit here take a look at my article Nanjing Massacre Memorial Part II, which focuses on the complex’s stunning sculpture park and gardens.

-To read more about my crazy experience simply trying to get myself through the museum doors, take a look at my articles How To Get Into Nanjing Massacre Memorial During China’s Golden Week Part I & How To Get Into Nanjing Massacre Memorial During China’s Golden Week Part II.
+To read more about my crazy experience simply trying to get myself through the museum doors, take a look at my article on How To Get Into Nanjing Massacre Memorial During China’s Golden Week.

 Want to delve further afield?
 Why not tap into my stacks of articles from across China.